alexthissen/DockerWorkshop2017/docs/Lab8-Explore.md

 ### Health endpoints and monitoring

-Your containers are able to indicate their health via so-called health
+Your containers are able to indicate their health via so-called health endpoints.
+Try to build such endpoints into your services and include them in the Docker composition file.